 - Tap the Bin icon and then confirm to delete.

-The deleted photos will remain in your iPhone’s Recently Deleted album for 30 days before being permanently deleted.
+The deleted photos will remain in your iPhone’s Recently Deleted album for 30 days before being permanently deleted (in case you want to recover deleted photos).
 If you don’t want to wait that long or you need the storage space as soon as possible then do this:

 - Open Photos and tap the Albums tab.

-- Select the Recently Deleted album, then hit Select.
+- Select the Recently Deleted folder, then hit Select.

 - Select the photos you want to delete.
 Or hit Delete All.